 Tab Content: Volunteering

 You may already do valuable work within the community, whether here at Lancaster, at home or even globally.

 If you’re unsure where to begin, speak to LUSU Involve who offer students the opportunity to get involved with valuable community projects.
 Lancaster Arts also advertise for volunteers to help support local art projects.
-You can also search for volunteering opportunities on TARGETconnect and by visiting our information page.
-Find out more about volunteering activities.
+You can also search for volunteering opportunities on TARGETconnect, and Do-It.org & check our blog on virtual volunteering.

 The following is a list of activities previous Lancaster Award students have undertaken for the Volunteering element:

 - Charity fundraising

 - Mentor at Lancaster Farms